 Full frame cameras are far and away your best bet when it comes to low light photography.
 The cameras on this list may be heavy and pricey but the images they produce in dark settings will be much better than those from cameras with smaller sensors.
 For serious photographers who see themselves spending a lot of time shooting in the dark, these are the way to go.

 Not only can this camera shoot a maximum ISO of up to 3,280,000 (although you probably won’t want to shoot ISOs anywhere near that high due to poor image quality), but it also has a 20.8 MP sensor and the ability to shoot at speeds of up to 14 FPS.
 If you love low light photography and aren’t afraid to drop some coin to get the best camera for your craft, this is the way to go.

-Sony made the a7sII with the low light photographer in mind.
-This full frame mirrorless camera may come in a small package but it is mighty when it comes to low light photography.
+Sony made the a7s II with the low light photographer in mind.
+This full frame mirrorless camera may come in a small package but it is mighty when it comes to low light shooting.
 This camera’s 12.2 MP sensor is able to shoot at ISOs of up to 409,600.
 While you probably won’t want to push the ISO that high due to problems with noise, it’s good to know that you can.

 The 5D Mark III is Canon’s perennial workhorse of a camera and it has earned its high standing among the ranks of professional grade DSLRs.
 While this camera may not have the staggeringly high ISO capabilities of some of the others, it makes the list because it works really well in all conditions—including those that are seriously lacking in light.
 Can it match the D5’s shocking ISO rates?
 No, but that doesn’t mean that it’s not a really good option for low light photographers.
 The 5D Mark III’s ability to shoot in low light and do so at a fraction of the price of its nearest competitors make it a powerful tool for the night time photographer.
 For an updated version of this camera, see the Canon 5D Mark IV.

 Full frame cameras may be the best for low light photography but they aren’t an option for everyone.
 If you are on a budget or don’t like the idea of carrying a heavy professional level DSLR, these APS-C sensors cameras are your next best bet.
 What they lack in that huge sensor they make up for in being slightly lighter in weight and way more affordable.